diogomotapinto/RunnerGame/README.md

 * Test if the hero dies in case he goes bellow the ground.
 * Test if the hero can kill the enemies properly by throwing items at them.
 * Test if an enemy can kill the hero by going to an adjacent position or throwing something at him.
+* Test if the hero gets his abilities change when he hits milestones or gains rewards by cathcing some items.